K9SKY

 If you have a dog, you already know they are more than just pets.
 They are family.
 And just like people, dogs need help staying clean and healthy.
-Grooming isn’t just about making your dog look nice.
+Grooming is not just about making your dog look nice.
 It helps keep their skin, fur, teeth, and nails in good shape.
 When you use the right dog grooming tools, you can care for your dog at home without always going to a groomer.

 Let’s look at the 15 best dog grooming tools for home use.
 These are simple to use and make grooming a fun and loving time for you and your pup.